tweag/gh-migration-scripts/README.md

 #### Optional Arguments

-1. `-g` or `--github-url` - The target GHES server endpoint url.
+1. `-g` or `--server-url` - The target GHES server endpoint url.
 If this argument is skipped then the target will the cloud instance.
 2. `-y` or `--output-file` - Output file to save the operation results.
 If not provided, the default file the results saved is `<organization>-create-teams-status-<timestamp>.csv`.
 The output file logs the names of the successfully migrated team names.
 3. `-t` or `--token` - Personal access token - If not provided, then the user wil be prompted to input the token.
 4. `-s` or `--skip` - Number of lines to skip in the input file.
 Default is set to 0.